Latte Filters

 {-42|number: '+#.##;-#.##'} {* -42 *}

-Remember that the actual appearance of numbers may vary depending on the locale settings.
-For example, in some countries, a comma is used instead of a dot as a decimal separator.
-This filter automatically accounts for this, so you don't need to worry about it.
+Remember that the actual appearance of numbers may vary depending on the country settings.
+For example, in some countries, a comma is used instead of a dot as the decimal separator.
+This filter automatically takes this into account, so you don't need to worry about it.

 padLeft (int $length, string $pad=' ')

-Pads a string to a certain length with another string from left.
+Pads a string to a certain length with another string from the left.

 {='hello'|padLeft: 10, '123'} {* outputs '12312hello' *}